hjg1028/TapMe/README.md

 # TapMe
-a simple app shows how fast you can tap the screen.
+A simple app shows how fast you can tap the screen.